MiriamEA/cloud_DevOps/README.md

 The trading app is a REST API developed in Java that uses a PostgreSQL database to persist data.

 # Docker Deployment
-This first method to deploy the app makes use of Docker containers.
+This first method to deploy the app makes use of Docker containers on an EC2 instance (needs to be setup manually).
 The app requires two containers: one for PostgreSQL to run the database, and one to run the app.
 In order for those two containers to communicate a network bridge is required and both containers need to be connected to the network.
 The bridge is created with the following command ```sudo docker network create --driver bridge trading-net```.